15 October 2016:

 For professionalism, loyalty and innovation are clearly in our heart

-From the First World War where Australia mourned the loss of so many fine young men
+Since World War I where Australia mourned the loss of so many fine young men

 And the role of women forever changed as we stood in support of them